 Asking you to "prove you have the funds", using Western Union money transfer

-Another recent arrival is a scam in which people looking for a new flat are asked to send money to themselves by Western Union Money Transfer and then give the receipt to a prospective landlord, in order to prove they have enough money for rent and deposit on a new property.
+Another scam in which people looking for a new flat are asked to send money to themselves by Western Union Money Transfer and then give the receipt to a prospective landlord, in order to prove they have enough money for rent and deposit on a new property.
 This is not standard practice in house-letting and we strongly advise people not to do it!
-Once the scammer gets the MTCN (Money Transfer Control Number) from the receipt they've effectively got control over your money.
+Once the scammer gets the MTCN (Money Transfer Control Number) from the receipt, they've effectively got control over your money.

 Model (or children's charity worker) looking for room - overpayment scam